Author: Bonnee Breese

 Grade Level: 9-12

-Keywords: written storytelling, oral storytelling, storytelling, African people, cross-cultural understanding, cultural and historical backgrounds, discover and explore, dismantle stigmas and stereotypes, Overbrook neighborhoods of West Philadelphia, English Language Arts
+Keywords: African people, cross-cultural understanding, cultural and historical backgrounds, discover and explore, dismantle stigmas and stereotypes, English Language Arts, oral storytelling, Overbrook neighborhoods of West Philadelphia, storytelling, written storytelling

 This curriculum unit explores patterns and styles of storytelling performed orally and in writing among various groups of African people residing in the Overbrook neighborhoods of West Philadelphia.
 This unit’s goal is to work on dismantling stigmas and stereotypes harbored among students about various African ethnic groups living in America.
 One of the objectives of the unit is to have students discover and explore cultural and historical backgrounds of fellow students about whom they have little understanding.
 The premise is that cultivating cross-cultural understanding will foster appreciation among the students for the cultural connections that can bring them together as one people.